kwonjounghun/dependency-map/README.md

-# react-dependency-map README
+# dependency-map README

-This is the README for your extension "react-dependency-map".
+This is the README for your extension "dependency-map".
 After writing up a brief description, we recommend including the following sections.

 ## Features